rtamizh/laravel-es/README.md

 # laravel-es
-The basic orm package for elasticsearch (search functionalities)
+The basic orm package for elasticsearch (search and CRUD functionalities) - for elasticsearch 5.0 and lesser versions

 # Installation